 You can now connect to the Streaming Server with the browser.
 The URL should be something like http://<rpi_address>, where <rpi_address> has, of course, to be replaced with the real hostname or IP address of the Raspberry Pi in your network.
 A page like the following should appear in the browser:

 As you are downloading this web app from the server, the Web Service URL field should already be filled for you with the correct address, so just press the Start Streaming button to receive and see the live stream inside the white box, and press the Toggle Face Detection button to turn on and off face detection on-the-fly on the received video.
 Whenever a face is detected, a red rectangle surrounding it should appear in the image:

 The source code of the web app is installed in the filesystem under the path /usr/share/uv4l/demos/facedetection/, which consists of:

 - index.html, the HTML5 page containing the UI elements (e.g. <video> and <canvas>);

-- main.js, boilerplate code for callbacks onuser actions (e.g. start the streaming on mouse click);
+- main.js, glue code (e.g. callbacks triggered on user actions like “start the streaming on mouse click”);

-- signalling.js, the WebRTC signaling protocol over web socket (e.g. negotiate the resolution, the H264 compression and other options) ;
+- signalling.js, implementing the WebRTC signaling protocol over web socket (e.g. negotiate the resolution, the H264 compression and other options) ;

 - face-detection.js, code that makes use of the OpenCV.js library to detect faces on the canvas;

 - cv.js, cv.data, the OpenCV.js library itself.

 The signaling aspect is probably the most interesting thing, in that is the key for UV4L to be integrated with other third-party WebRTC-based frameworks (remember that WebRTC is not limited to browsers).

 Of course, this is just the tip of the iceberg.
 You can enhance or fork this simple web app in order to also support, for example, audio processing in the browser or, more in general, bidirectional streaming of audio/video/data that allows to implement funny things like the FPV robot shown in this demo.
 For a more comprehensive example about 2-way audio/video/data you can always take inspiration from source code of the built-in page available at http://<rpi_address>:8080/stream/webrtc.
 For more sophisticated N-to-M peers scenarios like video rooms, see this.